UKGovernmentBEIS/beis-report-official-development-assistance/doc/glossary.md

 The only way of organising activities in a hierarchy that all the organisations seem to agree upon is to regard them as a four tier system, with the fund at the top as level A, and three "child" levels, B, C, and D.

+## Outgoing Transfer

+A way to record money that is being moved from one activity to another.

+## PO

+Partner organisation (formerly Delivery partner)

+An organisation that collaborates with DSIT to deliver aid to one or more countries or regions.

 ## Programme

 Also "level B"